joshakers000/Serverless_IOC_Gatherer/README.md

 # Creating Deployment.zip

 1. Unzip the dependencies.
-2. Add all dependencies into a folder with all python files.
+2. Add all dependencies into a folder with all python and text files.
 3. Zip the folder, name it deployment.zip
 4. Place it into an S3 bucket.